-- Notre Dame was pillaged and seriously damaged during the French Revolution of the late 18th century.
-19th century restorations led by Viollet-le-Duc replicated much of the damaged stain glass, statuary, and the cathedral's distinctive spire.
+- Notre Dame was pillaged and seriously damaged during the French Revolution of the late 18th-century.
+19th-century restorations led by Viollet-le-Duc replicated much of the damaged stain glass, statuary, and the cathedral's distinctive spire.

 - During the French Revolution, Notre Dame was temporarily converted to a "Temple of Reason".

 Notre Dame is full of eye-catching, sumptuous details, but even more are subtle and go unnoticed.
-Consult our guide to highlights at Notre Dame to help you make the most of your visit to the cathedral.

 Interested in digging deeper into the history of this remarkable site?
-Also think about visiting the archaeological crypt at Notre Dame for a fascinating glimpse into the city's Gallo-Roman foundations and its subsequent developments.
+Also, think about visiting the archaeological crypt at Notre Dame for a fascinating glimpse into the city's Gallo-Roman foundations and its subsequent developments.